sebsebsebsebtimes4/PowerBI-Reports/README.md

 ```
 ## Clearance Stock Report with Images Data
 Clearance stock report is providing information of the leftover stock for wholesale merchandise management.
 Combining images with stock information let the merchandise managers decide which options to be sent to the business partners.
+-
 ![alt text](clearance.png)
+-
+Some dax measure used in the report.
 ```
 Dax Measures-